Lord Patten and Hon. Enrico Letta, co-chairs of the Pontignano Conference

 The Pontignano Conference started in 1993.
 It brings together British and Italian politicians, parliamentarians, industry leaders, academics, journalists and other opinion formers to discuss the current key issues facing Britain and Italy.

-The conference is chaired by Chris Patten and Enrico Letta.
 It is organised by the British Council and the British Embassy in Rome in collaboration with the Italian Embassy in London, the University of Siena and St Antony’s College, Oxford.

 The Conference is held under the Chatham House Rule, therefore participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.